Krishna River

-The Krishna River is a river in the Deccan plateau and is the third-longest river in India, after the Ganges and Godavari.
-It is also the fourth-largest in terms of water inflows and river basin area in India, after the Ganges, Indus and Godavari.
-The river, also called Krishnaveni, it is 1400 km long and its length in Maharashtra is 282 kilometres.
+The Krishna River in the Deccan Plateau is the third-longest in India, after the Ganga and Godavari.
+It is also the fourth-largest in terms of water inflows and river basin area in India, after the Ganga, Indus and Godavari.
+The river, also called the Krishnaveni, is 1400 km long and flows for 282 kilometres in Maharashtra.
 It is a major source of irrigation in the Indian states of Maharashtra, Karnataka, Telangana and Andhra Pradesh.